- 1 Map for this guide

 Day Trips from Šibenik

-If you want to stay in a city, but outside of a tourist center, Šibenik is a perfect place to serve as your home base.
-There are many guided tours and day trips from Šibenik you can take that leave right from the city center.
+If you want to stay in a city but outside of a major tourist center, Šibenik is a perfect place to serve as your home base.

 Since the city is relatively untouched by substantial tourism traffic, the area feels like a treasure just waiting to be uncovered.
 Which of the best things to do in Šibenik would you like to explore?